Want to make money right now? Check out our ten top ways to make money...

 If you already have small cracks appearing in your driveway, it’s worth filling them in now.
 When the cold weather hits, the frost and snow will expand and shrink the tarmac, which means that by the end of winter the once small cracks have now become serious problems.

-If the cracks are small you can fill them in yourself, B&Q have concrete sealant for £14.98.
+If the cracks are small you can fill them in yourself, You can get concrete sealant from about £16.
 Simply remove debris from the crack, apply the sealant, wipe off the excess and leave to dry.

 If you intend to use your chimney this year – for something other than a way for Father Christmas to enter your home – it is worth having them swept.
-Birds regularly build nests in chimneys which can lead to blockages, which inturn, can lead to chimney fires.
+Birds regularly build nests in chimneys which can result blockages and in turn can lead to chimney fires.
 Repeated freezing and thawing, as well as general wear and tear, can also lead to cracks and deterioration of the brick work.

 You should have your chimney checked at least once a year if you have a coal fire, and always have a chimney swept if it has been unused for some time.
 You still need to have your chimney swept if you have a gas fire, as an obstruction in your chimney could cause harmful carbon monoxide to be trapped and re-enter your home.
 Having your chimney swept can cost around £40.